Matemática

 How it works

-A ratio compares quantities.
-Simplifying means dividing every part by the Greatest Common Divisor (GCD) — the largest integer that divides all parts evenly.
-For decimal inputs, the calculator first converts to integers by multiplying by the appropriate power of 10.
+To simplify a ratio, divide every part by the Greatest Common Divisor (GCD) — the largest integer that divides all parts evenly.
+The Euclidean algorithm finds the GCD in milliseconds.

 Formula